Unicorn-Department/n8n-workflow-trigger/readme.md

 ## To do:

-- Add css button styling settings field
+- Change authentication token to JWT